 Where to start...
 I was born.
 Growing up was all about running amok in the forest, community-oriented alternative education, and orchestrating grand theatrical productions with my siblings and friends, whilst wearing a tea cozy on my head, with my cowlick sticking out the spout slit.

-This gave way to more adult pursuits, and I built a small consulting company, with my PhD supervisors and colleagues - work that involves building statistical models of grass, bugs and houses burning down - it's frightfully sexy.
+One day I forgot the route back to Neverland, and gave myself over to more adult pursuits.
+I built a small consulting company with my PhD supervisors to occupy my time - work that involves creating statistical models of grass, bugs and houses burning down (it's frightfully sexy).
 My torturous thesis was a hybrid of computer science and evolutionary biology - creating artificial worlds in computers, so I could perform experiments on the inhabitants.

-I'm still in the process of recovering from the trauma of finishing a ridiculously overdue thesis.
+I'm still recovering from the trauma of finishing a ridiculously overdue thesis.
 Seriously, what a fucker!
 I am, however, looking forward to the day when airline staff ask me to assist in an emergency amputation, because I insist on calling myself "Doctor" when checking in.

 For some reason, I feel most liberated in my writing when being self-deprecating.
 I've got qualities which could be good or bad, depending on who you're asking.
+I certainly don't presume to be everybody's cup of tea.
 Rather than attempt a boast, I prefer to ramble and flourish my flaws; spinning them like golden coins, so they'll simultaneously bedazzle the ones who are right for me, whilst deterring the ones who aren't.